mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 ## What Is CI/CD

 The term `CI/CD` stands for `Continuous Integration` / `Continuous Delivery` or sometimes `Continuous Deployment`.
-The idea is to improve the quality of the product and achieve faster delivery of the improvements to the customers.
+In short `CICD` is described as a set of practices applied to deliver the improvements produced in a fast, reliable, and sustainable manner to the end-user.

 ## How software is delivered